RobbeElsermans/SSR/Portfolio/SSR_Portfolio/Pages/Power_Profiling/Power_Profiling.md

 - Using a delay of 1 second vs. deep sleep yields similar power consumption (half power reduced).
 - Delay retains RAM, ensuring faster wake-up (~1 second) compared to deep sleep.

-> A problem we've encountered.
+> **A problem we've encountered**
-The used module has for some reasons a current consumption of 179µA.
+The used module has for some reasons a current consumption of 179µA in deep sleep.
 This should be lower.
-Therefore, another module is used with the same code and yields different values that are correctly accordingly to the datasheet.
+Therefore, another module is used to eliminate faults.
+This other module yields different values, which are correct accordingly to the datasheet, with the same code.
 We where measuring with a defect module!
 All plots are done with the correct module.

 ![BLE_Comparison_power_profile](../../Images/Power_Profiling/BLE_Comparison_power_profile.png)